 Attractive Tariff Regime

-Under Elektro’s concession contract, Elektro’s tariffs are set until August 2003, and reset every four years thereafter, with an annual pass-through of inflation in respect of its controllable costs and full pass-through of all non-controllable costs (power purchase costs, RGR (a reserve fund created by the Brazilian Government to compensate companies for certain assets if the concession is being revoked), CCC (a fuel cost surcharge levied on all consumers), sales taxes etc.).
+Under Elektro’s concession contract, Elektro’s tariffs are set until August 2003, and reset every four years thereafter, with an annual pass-through of inflation in respect of its controllable costs and full pass-through of all non-controllable costs certain power purchase costs, RGR ([a reserve fund created by the Brazilian Government to compensate companies for certain assets if the concession is being revoked), CCC (a fuel cost surcharge levied on all consumers] and sales taxes.

 Elektro’s tariffs are indexed to IGP-M, while its costs tend to be more closely related to the Consumer Price Index (“IPC”).
-In 1999, the IGP-M exceeded IPC by approximately 11%, allowing Elektro to increase its tariffs at a rate higher than its costs.
+In 1999, the IGP-M exceeded IPC by approximately 11%, allowing Elektro to increase its tariffs at a rate higher than its actual costs.
 In June and September 1999, Elektro received 16.3% and 6.3% increases in its tariffs, with respect to fuel and power cost pass-through adjustments and IGP-M adjustments, respectively.
-Enron expects an increase of approximately 13.08% in September 2000 relating to its annual IGP-M adjustment, pass-through of purchase power costs, pass-through of certain historical items and a reversal of a one-off tariff increase related to increased power costs from Itaipu in the wake of the 1999 devaluation.
+Enron expects an increase of approximately 13.08% in September 2000 relating to its annual IGP-M adjustment, pass-through of purchased power costs, pass-through of certain historical items and a reversal of a one-off tariff increase related to increased power costs from Itaipu in the wake of the 1999 devaluation.

 As a result of these increases, the continuing strength of the Real and the willingness of the Brazilian government to negotiate with foreign and domestic investors a mutually acceptable plan to address the effects of the recent devaluation, Elektro’s tariffs are expected to be substantially equivalent in dollar terms to pre-devaluation tariff levels.